Budibase/website/content/blog/inside-it/in-house-software-development.md

 Unsurprisingly, there are multiple factors at play here.

-Let’s take a look at the most important reasons that companies turn to in-house software development.
+Let’s take a look at the most important advantages of in-house development.

 ### Ownership

-The most obvious benefit of in-house software development is that you’ll enjoy complete ownership over projects - both literally and figuratively.
+The most obvious benefit of in-house software development is that you’ll enjoy complete control over the development process - both literally and figuratively.
 We’ll deal with the latter point in a second.

 For now, though, let’s think about why it’s a priority for businesses to own the tools they use.